elliotjreed/content.elliotjreed.com/Kali/2019-04-27 Kali Linux Live USB Install Guide with Persistent Volume.md

 Now you will have a fully working live Kali Linux USB, but it won't have a persistent volume allowing you to save files to it.

-To allow us to save files, update the system, etc., we neec to use the free space on the USB as a persistent volume.
+To allow us to save files, update the system, etc., we need to use the free space on the USB as a persistent volume.

 There are many graphical tools to do this on Linux (eg. `gparted`), but for this I'll use the command line and `cfdisk`: